 Configure the Second Input Operator

-This Input operator is what brings the data into the Data Workflow.
+This Input operator brings the data into the Data Workflow.

 Drag and drop another Input operator onto the Data Workflow canvas.